raiden-network/scenario-player/README.rst

 Scenario Examples
 -------------------

-For example scenarios have a look at the ``raiden`` repository's scenarios.
+For example scenarios have a look at the ``Raiden`` repository's scenarios.
 These can be found `here <https://github.com/raiden-network/raiden/tree/develop/raiden/tests/scenarios>`_.